-Thank you for your interest in the Orthopaedic Surgery and Sports Medicine Teaching and Research Foundation (OTRF) residency program for athletic trainers.
+Thank you for your interest in the Orthopaedic Surgery and Sports Medicine Teaching and Research Foundation (OTRF) Residency Program for athletic trainers.
 Across the country, it is becoming commonplace for athletic trainers to work alongside orthopaedic surgeons in the clinic and the operating room.
 However, there are limited opportunities for athletic trainers to obtain the skills and training necessary to work in this capacity.
-For several years, I have been providing education and clinical experience for certified athletic trainers.
-With the assistance of OTRF, I am able to provide a 13-month residency program with clinical and surgical experience for athletic trainers.
+For several years, I have been hosting a 13-month residency program through OTRF that provides athletic trainers clinical and surgical experience.

 On the following pages, you will find the application for the OTRF Athletic Training Residency Program.
 For additional information about the program, position requirements and benefits, please download the description and curriculum PDF.
-Also, if you are interested in applying for the program, please allow adequate time to complete the application and obtain the required support materials.
+Please allow adequate time to complete the application and obtain the required support materials.
 Incomplete or late applications will not be accepted.

 Thank you for your interest in the OTRF Residency Program.